Fast Graphlet Transform of Sparse Graphs: Introduction

-The present work makes a few key contributions.
-We formally introduce the graphlet transform problem, and address both the encoding capacity and the encoding complexity issues.
-We present the fast method for graphlet transform of any large, sparse graph, with any sub-dictionary of $\Sigma_{16}$ as the coding basis.
-The solution is deterministic, exact and directly applicable to any range of graph size.
+This work makes a few key contributions.
+We formally introduce the graphlet transform problem, and address the issues with encoding capacity and complexity.
+We present sparse and fast formulas for the graphlet transform of any large, sparse graph, with any sub-dictionary of $\Sigma_{16}$ as the coding basis.
+The transform is deterministic, exact and directly applicable to any range of graph size.
 Our solution method establishes remarkable records at once in multiple aspects -- time complexity, memory space complexity, program complexity and high-performance implementation.
-Particularly, the time complexity of the fast graphlet transform with any dictionary $\Sigma \!\subseteq\! \Sigma_{16}$ is linear in $(|V| + |E|) |\Sigma|$ on degree-bounded graphs.
-The transform formulas can be straightforwardly translated to high performance computation, via the use of readily available software libraries such as {\tt GraphBLAS}\footnote{\url{http://graphblas.org}}.
-We also address on criteria of selecting graphlet elements for certain counting-based decision or detection problems on graphs.
-Our objectives of developing the fast graphlet transform are twofold: to enable large network/graph analysis with graphlets and to enrich and advance sparse graph theory, computation and their applications.
+Particularly, the time complexity of the fast graphlet transform with any dictionary $\Sigma \!\subseteq\! \Sigma_{16}$ is linear in $(|V| + |E|) |\Sigma|$ on degree-bounded graphs or planar graphs.
+Contrary to existing methods, the transform formulas can be straightforwardly translated to high performance computation\cite{floros2020c}, via the use of readily available software libraries such as {\tt GraphBLAS}~\cite{davis2018}.
+We also address criteria of selecting graphlet elements for certain counting-based decision or detection problems on graphs.
+This work serves twofold objectives: to enable large network/graph analysis with graphlets and to enrich and advance sparse graph theory, computation and their applications.